-It is understood that the terms and conditions for apprenticeship training developed by the local committee will include the following:
+It is understood that the terms and conditions for apprenticeship training will include the following:

-- 1. The utilization of Trades apprentices will not result in the lay-off of regular or casual employees of Vancouver Coastal Health Authority. - 2.
-The number and type of Trades apprentices sponsored shall be determined by Vancouver Coastal Health Authority following a discussion with the local Unions. - 3.
+- 1. The utilization of Trades apprentices will not result in the lay-off of regular or casual employees. - 2.
+The number and type of Trades apprentices sponsored shall be determined by the Employer following a discussion with the local Unions. - 3.
 Trades apprentices shall be supernumerary to regular Trades positions. - 4.
-Employees of Vancouver Coastal Health Authority shall have the first opportunity over external applicants to apply for apprenticeship training through an internal recruitment notice/Expression of Interest.
-To be considered, applicants must possess the following qualifications: - Successful completion of pre-apprentice training program from a recognized educational institution where required by the Industry Training Authority for the applicable Trade; - Successful completion of BCIT or other recognized educational institution (as approved by Vancouver Coastal Health Authority) trades testing and supplemental skills assessment; and - A signed indenture agreement between the apprentice, the Employer, and the Industry Training Authority within thirty (30) days of appointment by Vancouver Coastal Health Authority. - 5.
-Apprentices are responsible for all costs of their education provided by the post-secondary institution. - 6.
+Employees shall have the first opportunity over external applicants to apply for apprenticeship training through an internal recruitment notice/Expression of Interest.
+To be considered, applicants must possess the following qualifications: - a) Successful completion of pre-apprentice training program from a recognized educational institution where required by the Industry Training Authority for the applicable Trade; - b) Successful completion of BCIT or other recognized educational institution (as approved by the Employer) trades testing and supplemental skills assessment; and - c) A signed indenture agreement between the apprentice, the Employer, and the Industry Training Authority within thirty (30) days of appointment by the Employer. - 5.
+Apprentices are responsible for all costs of their education provided by the postsecondary institution. - 6.
 Apprentices shall be considered casual employees except that Sections 1, 2, 3, 4, 7, and 17 of the Addendum Casual Employees shall not apply. - 7.
-Regular employees of Vancouver Coastal Health Authority who access the apprenticeship training program will maintain their regular status for all purposes while employed in the program; however, the Employer may post the regular employee's position as a regular on-going vacancy under Article 16.01.
-The maintenance of regular status will be for no more than four (4) years (or five (5) years for certain Trades where this is a requirement) from the commencement of the apprenticeship training program for the employee at Vancouver Coastal Health Authority.
-The duration of the maintenance of regular status may be extended by up to one additional year based on exceptional circumstances and mutual agreement.
+Regular employees who access the apprenticeship training program will maintain their regular status for all purposes while employed in the program; however, the Employer may post the regular employee's position as a regular on-going vacancy under Article 16.01.
+The maintenance of regular status will be for no more than four (4) years (or five (5) years for certain Trades where this is a requirement) from the commencement of the apprenticeship training program for the employee.
+The duration of the maintenance of regular status may be extended by up to one additional year based on exceptional circumstances and mutual agreement. - 8.
+Seniority will be credited for hours worked under the apprenticeship training programs at all Employer worksites.
+Employees who are off-site as a result of the apprenticeship training program will be on an unpaid leave of absence consistent with Article 34 (Leave - Unpaid).

-- 8. Seniority will be credited for hours worked under the apprenticeship training programs at all Vancouver Coastal Health Authority worksites.
-Employees who are off-site as a result of the apprenticeship training program will be on an unpaid leave of absence consistent with Article 34 (Leave Unpaid). - 9.
-Notwithstanding the provisions of the Addendum Maintenance Agreement and Classification Manual, Trades apprentices shall be compensated based on the following proportion of the applicable Trades start rate:
+- 9. Notwithstanding the provisions of the Addendum Maintenance Agreement and Classification Manual, Trades apprentices shall be compensated based on the following proportion of the applicable Trades start rate:

-Level I: 60%
+- Level I: 60%

-Level II: 70%
+- Level II: 70%

-Level III: 80%
+- Level III: 80%

-Level IV: 90%
+- Level IV: 90%

-10. Upon successful completion of the apprenticeship training program, the Employer has the right to appoint an apprentice to an on-going regular full-time vacancy in Trades at any worksite of Vancouver Coastal Health Authority without having to post the vacancy under Article 16.01.
-A regular employee of Vancouver Coastal Health Authority who accesses the apprenticeship training program and is offered a regular full-time vacancy upon the completion of the program within fifty (50) kilometres of her/his home worksite must accept the offer for a minimum of twelve (12) months or repay two full years of the Employer's costs of health and welfare benefit plan premiums as outlined in paragraph #7 above.
-An apprentice who is not offered a regular full-time vacancy in Trades at the conclusion of the apprenticeship training program will be considered a casual employee and entitled to access work assignments in accordance with the Addendum - Casual Employees.
+- 10. Upon successful completion of the apprenticeship training program, the Employer has the right to appoint an apprentice to an on-going regular full-time vacancy in Trades at any worksite of the Employer without having to post the vacancy under Article 16.01.
+A regular employee who accesses the apprenticeship training program and is offered a regular full-time vacancy upon the completion of the program within fifty (50) kilometres of her/his home worksite must accept the offer for a minimum of twelve (12) months or repay two full years of the Employer's costs of health and welfare benefit plan premiums as outlined in paragraph #7 above.
+An apprentice who is not offered a regular full-time vacancy in Trades at the conclusion of the apprenticeship training program will be considered a casual employee and entitled to access work assignments in accordance with the Addendum Casual Employees.
 An employee who had regular status prior to the commencement of the apprenticeship training program and who is unable to complete the program will have first opportunity ahead of internal applicants to bid on any vacant position(s) for which she/he is qualified.